skelsec/msldap/README.md

 `pip install msldap`

 # Prerequisites
- - `ldap3` module.
-It's pure python so you dont have to compile anything.
  - `winsspi` module.
 For windows only.
 This supports SSPI based authentication.
  - `asn1crypto` module.
 Some LDAP queries incorporate ASN1 strucutres to be sent on top of the ASN1 transport XD
- - `socks5line` module.
-To support socks5 proxying.
+ - `asysocks` module.
+To support socks proxying.
  - `aiocmd` For the interactive client
  - `asciitree` For plotting nice trees in the interactive client